rsdoiel/extractor-js/README.md

 ## Three methods

-extractor has two methods -
+extractor has three methods -

-* FetchPage - get a page from the local file system or via http/https
+* `FetchPage` - get a page from the local file system or via http/https
-* Scrape - A combination of FetchPage(), Cleaner(), and Transformer() which fetches the content, parses it via jsDOM/jQuery and extracting interesting parts based on the jQuery selectors pass to it creating an object with the same structure as the selector object and passing it to Scrape()'s callback method.
+* `Scrape` - A combination of FetchPage(), Cleaner(), and Transformer() which fetches the content, parses it via jsDOM/jQuery and extracting interesting parts based on the jQuery selectors pass to it creating an object with the same structure as the selector object and passing it to Scrape()'s callback method.
 You can override the Cleaner() and Transformer() methods by passing in your own cleaner and transformer functions.
-* Spider - a utily implementation of Scrape using a fixed map for anchors, links, scripts and image tags.
+* `Spider` - a utily implementation of Scrape using a fixed map for anchors, links, scripts and image tags.

 # Example (Scrape)